 It’s funny how it doesn’t matter what I’m doing.
-I can be cooking or organizing the pantry or picking out new curtains or working on a piece of writing or trying to remember to read the Bible to my kids or planning a conference.
+I can be cooking or organizing the pantry or picking out new curtains or working on a piece of writing or figuring out how to fund a kitchen for a community center in South Africa or trying to remember to read the Bible to my kids or planning a book release.

 That voice slides into my ear and just says the same thing it always says with the same confidence, “You’re just no good at that.”

 I’m a grown woman with three children, a career that matters to me and a blog where I get to share my ups and downs with women who are strong, and funny, and wise, and also in the raw places of raising kids.
 And many, many times I believe that voice.

 I hear it and it sinks in and I feel tired and the venom travels down my veins and makes me want to just give up.
 Why bother with writing or figuring out ways to make sense of my kids or this recipe book or the way-too-many curtain choices if I’m not any good at any of it.